dylanballback/ODriveCan/docs/setup/canhat/setup.md

     **Make sure that your pi and device are on the same Wi-Fi network to be able to SSH.**
     1. If you are on windows you need to install a software to be able to SSH.
 [Install PuTTY if you have not already and are using windows.](https://www.putty.org/)
     ![Install PuTTY](images/14.png)

     2. Enter Pi `username@hostname.local` like this `dylan@raspberrypi.local` and select open.
     ![SSH using Host Name](images/23.png)

-    ??? tip "If the host name doesn't work here is how you can get the IP Address of the Pi."
+    ??? warning "If the host name doesn't work here is how you can get the IP Address of the Pi."
-        A. If you need to find the Pi's IP address you will need to connect to a monitor and enter in this command to its terminal monitor `ifconfig`:
+        A. Find the Pi's IP address you will need to connect to a monitor and enter in this command to its terminal:
+        ```bash
+        ifconfig
+        ```
         ![Get IP address from Pi](images/19.png)
         B. Open Putty and type Pi username @ the IP address like this `dylan@192.168.1.17` and select Open:
-        ![Enter user and IP address to SSH](images/15.png) 4.If first time opening Putty you will have to Accept a prompt to connect:
+        ![Enter user and IP address to SSH](images/15.png)

+    4. If first time opening Putty you will have to Accept a prompt to connect:
     ![Accept prompt if first time.](images/16.png)

     5. Then enter your Pi user's password:
     ![Enter password](images/17.png)

     6. Ready to continue to the tutorial below:
     ![Enter password](images/18.png)